About the ACLU National Prison Project

 Improving Conditions of Confinement for Immigration Detainees

 The NPP is committed to improving conditions in immigration detention facilities.
-We have filed three cases since early 2007 regarding conditions of confinement for immigration detainees.
-In addition, the NPP has embarked on an aggressive public education campaign to raise awareness about grossly inadequate medical care provided to many immigrant detainees, and has advocated for increased Congressional oversight of immigration detention facilities.
+We have filed multiple cases since 2007 regarding conditions of confinement for immigration detainees, and have published reports to expose medical neglect and lax oversight, advocated with executive officials to adopt better standards and oversight of detention facilities, and pushed for increased Congressional oversight of immigration detention facilities.

 Protecting Freedom of Thought, Association, Belief, and Religion